The Ghost-Child's Chimera

 Where you paid your taxes,

-Where you gave your grandkids Dorothy Hamill haircuts in your cellar woodshop and caravanned some of them to Kerhonkson to learn what it was like to be from
+your cellar woodshop and caravanned some of them to Kerhonkson to learn what it

 Lviv.

-Where you died on an island far from your origin story, proud to be an American, eating forbidden kielbasa to the very end.
+proud to be an American, eating forbidden kielbasa to the very end.

 But there were no salutations, only renunciations.

-You became a bolusthe Euro-intestines got their fill
+You became a bolus—the Euro-intestines got their fill.

 Another St. Louis sent back to the motherland, or whoever would take them.